Effect-TS/platform/docs/platform-node/index.ts.md

 ## From "@effect/platform-node/HttpServer"

-Re-exports all named exports from the "@effect/platform-node/HttpServer" module as "HttpServer".
+Re-exports all named exports from the "@effect/platform-node/HttpServer" module as `HttpServer`.

 **Signature**